 - grants programs run by other governments or organisations

-- micro-credit schemes or any other project that involves return of money
+- micro-credit schemes or any other project that involves return of money or loans for cash

 - commercial ventures.